simonfruehauf/OpenIdle-Engine/README.md

 ## How to Mod / Add Content

 OpenIdle is data-driven.
 You don't need to touch the engine code to make a new game.
+For specifics, look at `GAMEDATA_GUIDE.md`.

 1. **Define Content**: Create a new `.ts` file in `src/gameData/` (e.g., `necromancy.ts`).
 2. **Export Arrays**: Export arrays for `TASKS`, `RESOURCES`, `ACTIONS`, etc., strictly typed against the interfaces in `types.ts`.